Economic activity

 Summary main findings

-77% of 25 to 29 year olds from lower working class backgrounds were economically active – the lowest percentage out of all socio-economic backgrounds.
-Percentages in all other socio-economic groups were between 88% and 93%.
+In 2024, 80% of 25 to 29 year olds from lower working class backgrounds were economically active – the lowest percentage out of all socio-economic backgrounds.
+Percentages in all other socio-economic groups were between 88% and 91%.

-• disabled young people were less likely to be economically active than non-disabled young people from the same socio-economic background – the ‘disability gap’ was relatively small among those from a higher professional background
+• young people with a disability were less likely to be economically active than those without a disability from the same socio-economic background – the ‘disability gap’ was largest for those with working class backgrounds, at 37 percentage points

 By socio-economic background